Bernie Wagenblast: Career

 After working for Shadow Traffic the first time, Wagenblast joined the New York City Department of Transportation, where she helped to establish the city's first transportation communications center.
-Afterward, she moved to the Port Authority of New York and New Jersey and was operations manager at TRANSCOM, a coalition of transportation agencies in New York, New Jersey and Connecticut.
+Afterward, she moved to the Port Authority of New York and New Jersey and was operations manager at TRANSCOM, a coalition of transportation agencies in New York, New Jersey and Connecticut, from 1986 until 1996.
 She also was involved in the start of the I-95 Corridor Coalition, serving as co-chair of the Highway Operations Group.

 Following over a decade of work in government, Wagenblast rejoined the private sector serving as the NYC Director of Operations for SmartRoute Systems, a Senior Associate for TransCore and working with SmartRoute Systems to help grow their public sector Intelligent Transportation Systems business.

 Wagenblast returned to WINS in April 2008, doing traffic reports in the early afternoon hours.
 She called her 23-year absence from the station a "lunch break" and one of the longest absences in the history of the New York media market.
 In addition, she was heard on WKXW and WRCN-FM.
 She worked for Total Traffic in Rutherford, New Jersey.

+In 2024 she appeared as the voice of the subway conductor on the album Warriors by Lin-Manuel Miranda and Eisa Davis.
+In 2025 she made her off-Broadway debut voicing the train conductor in Dylan Mulvaney's The Least Problematic Woman in the World.

+Throughout Skybreak's "HALF BLOOD" LP, released in July 2025, her narrations, themed around the album and a metro system, can be heard.

 Personal life

-Wagenblast came out as transgender in January 2023.
+Wagenblast came out publicly as a trans woman in January 2023; although still going by Bernie, she said her full name would now be Bernadette.
+In an interview from June 2023, she said that although she had felt like a girl since age 4, she had been dissuaded against feminine dress or behavior at a young age.
+As a teenager she called Paula Grossman, the only openly trans woman she knew, from a payphone to try and find support.
+Wagenblast later confided in her wife, and in 2017 she told her adult daughters about her identity.
+She began privately coming out to friends and family in 2022.

+Wagenblast and her wife separated after Wagenblast's transition.